SENSUIKAN!

 Authors' Notes:

-[1] A kamikaze slogan, meaning "Injustice, Fairness, Law, Strength and Heaven" (a short variant of a Buddhist prayer).
+[1] A kamikaze slogan, meaning "Injustice, Fairness, Law, Strength and Heaven".
 I-58's banner had been blessed at Usa-Hachiman Shrine.

 [2] See OPERATION TAN NO. 2: The Japanese Attack on Task Force 58's Anchorage at Ulithi. by the authors